 Now that you know everything there is to know about WHOOP’s accuracy, let me tell you why the areas where WHOOP shows weaknesses are irrelevant to me.

-What doesn’t help me is knowing how many calories I burned or if my strain on a given day was 13 or 14.
-These are nice parameters to know but they don’t significantly influence my behavior.
+What doesn’t help me is knowing how many calories I burned, or if my strain on a given day was 13 or 14.
+Those are nice parameters to know, but they don’t significantly influence my behavior.

 Of course, there are some exceptions to this.
-For example, if my strain is consistently high despite having exercised, I might have to work on reducing my stress — which is a common cause of an elevated strain score.
+For example, if my strain is consistently high despite not having exercised, I might have to work on reducing my stress (which is a common cause of an elevated strain score).
 But beyond that, I care more about my recovery score, my HRV/RHR trends, and how much restorative sleep I get.

 These are factors that WHOOP can accurately report on.
 And they’re the ones that I can directly influence based on my lifestyle choices.

-If you’re a professional athlete and keep tabs on strain and calories burned to plan your meals and workouts, then you might need a separate chest strap to measure your heart rate during exercises.
-Unfortunately, WHOOP doesn’t allow the use of third-party HR sensors; perhaps that’s something the company will support down the line.
+If you’re a professional athlete and you keep tabs on strain and calories burned to plan your meals and workouts, then you might need a separate chest strap to measure your heart rate during exercise.
+Unfortunately, WHOOP doesn’t currently allow the use of third-party HR sensors.

 Despite the fact that I don’t really care about activity tracking, I wanted to find out how WHOOP compares to a chest strap heart rate monitor in order to share that information with you.